 The use of complementary and integrative medical approaches in palliative care is well-supported in the field, with training programs and academies including training and education on integrative modalities such as meditation, acupuncture, and use of phytomedicines and supplements for palliation.
 Palliative care specialists are skilled in pain and symptom management, advanced care planning; goals of care discussions, end-of-life care; and POLST (Physicians Orders for Life Sustaining Treatment) and DWD (Death with Dignity) form completion.
-We provide this integrative medical care with coordinated in-house co-management of patients with a palliative medicine specialist alongside a naturopathic medicine physician.
+We provide this integrative medical care with coordinated in-house co-management of patients with a palliative medicine specialist alongside a naturopathic medicine physician and mental health specialists.

 Ketamine-assisted integrative psychotherapy:

 Ketamine is an extremely interesting compound invented in 1962 at Parke-Davis.
 It has been used in clinical practice around the world for over 50 years and is on the WHO list of Essential Medicines.
 Its primary use has been as a general anesthetic, but also it has been used to induce procedural conscious sedation, as a potent non-opioid analgesic in acute and chronic pain, as a neuroprotective agent to prevent brain damage, as an anxiolytic to control pre-operative and end-of-life anxiety, and as a rapid-onset antidepressant to treat chronic depression and other treatment-resistant mental health conditions.
 Like many psychedelic substances, it can be used to enhance psychotherapy sessions, to help to facilitate therapeutic trances and persistent transformations to overcome chronic pain, depression, anxiety, existential anxiety, eating disorders, post-traumatic and complex trauma disorders, and for spiritual and psychological growth and deepening somatic awareness (The Ketamine Papers: Science, Therapy, and Transformation, eds.
 Wolfson & Hartelius, 2016).
 Our team has collectively 100’s of contact hours of accredited training.
 Our medical doctor has been utilizing ketamine in practice for 11 months and has completed 86 hours of accredited training in Ketamine: Ketamine Assisted Psychotherapy (Ketamine Training Center, 30 hours), KRIYA Ketamine Research Institute (16 hours), Orenda Institute Ketamine Assisted Psychotherapy (40 hours).
 Our registered nurse has completed 70 hours: Ketamine Assisted Psychotherapy (Ketamine Training Center, 30 hours) and Orenda Institute Ketamine Assisted Psychotherapy (40 hours).
 Our doctor of nursing practice has completed 32 hours at the KRIYA Ketamine Research Institute.